nathanmcguire/Nexus/docs/user-guide/README.md

----
-sidebar_label: 'Introduction'
-sidebar_position: 3
----
-# User Guide Introduction
+# 🧍 User Guide

+What the app does in plain English
+How to access it (web, mobile, etc.)
+Screenshots/gifs if possible
+Troubleshooting section
+FAQ

 Navigating the Interface: Include screenshots and walkthroughs.
 Key Features: Explain how to use core features like dashboards, reports, etc.